 A recent statistical review revealed that 46% of all Google searches are seeking local information.
 Might as well give the people what they want, and appease Google at the same time.

-The REAL Reasons You Want to Maximize Your Google My Business Listing
+The REAL Reasons You Want to Maximize Your Google Business Profile Listing

-One of the first steps we take with new clients is to review and optimize their GMB listing – regardless of the size of the company.
-Obviously, if GMB were simply a platform for branded search and/or small local business, we wouldn’t waste time with this effort.
+One of the first steps we take with new clients is to review and optimize their GBP listing – regardless of the size of the company.
+Obviously, if GBP were simply a platform for branded search and/or small local business, we wouldn’t waste time with this effort.

 So why do we?
 The #1 reason is simply because Google places importance on it.
 And the importance seems to be growing – fast.
 Anything Lord Google finds important automatically becomes mission critical for us.
 If you’re maximizing your listing, you take up the most possible space in your hyper-local service area.
 If you aren’t taking advantage of your listing, you may fall behind as competitors garner more reviews, upload more photos and expand their list of official services/products offered.

 No, having a GBP listing doesn’t guarantee you a spot here, but it’s a big factor.
 Leverage the odds and optimize the heck out of that thing with 3-pack placement as a goal.
 The traffic you’ll get is well worth the effort.

 A completed GBP page is vital for local map search.
 Google uses this data to feed Maps, and considering the fact that proximity is a key factor for local search, this is a vital component of a comprehensive local search campaign.
 Having up-to-date hours & NAP (name, address, phone) data will ensure you’re doing right by your current and potential clients, which means you’re doing right by the algorithm.